MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/transition.md

 + [PopupThemeTransition](popupthemetransition.md)
 + [ReorderThemeTransition](reorderthemetransition.md)
 + [RepositionThemeTransition](repositionthemetransition.md)

 For each of these classes, you typically define object elements.
-Most theme transitions don't have additional attributes, so you typically use a basic self-closing object element for example `<PopupThemeTransition />`.
+Most theme transitions don't have additional attributes, so you typically use a basic self-closing object element, for example `<PopupThemeTransition />`.
 These are used to populate a [TransitionCollection](transitioncollection.md) property.
 Those properties include:

 + [Border.ChildTransitions](../windows.ui.xaml.controls/border_childtransitions.md)
 + [ContentControl.ContentTransitions](../windows.ui.xaml.controls/contentcontrol_contenttransitions.md)
 + [ContentPresenter.ContentTransitions](../windows.ui.xaml.controls/contentpresenter_contenttransitionsproperty.md)